ELS-RD/anonymisation/README.md

 ### TODO:

+- add first name to dictionary
-- greffier may include Madame
+- fix clerk extraction which may include Madame
 - implement prediction with multi thread (pipe)
 - search for phone number, social security number, etc.
 - train with all matches